This post has been updated for 2020!

 A massive 82% of respondents agreed with the statement, with only 5% disagreeing.
 Support for VR and AR technologies in automotive retail was strongest in the 25-34 age bracket, though all age ranges showing strong support for the statement

 Almost two thirds of people polled stated that they would be more likely to visit a dealership if they could interact with immersive technology there.
 50% of people stated that they would be more inclined to look dealer’s car offers if those immersive technologies on offer were VR and AR, whereas for 78% of interviewed this statement is true, “I would expect to feel a greater sense of connection with a brand when using immersive technologies such as VR/AR versus other mediums.”

 “VR helps us in testing cars before purchase to add value and differentiate themselves within the marketplace, creating a new layer of discovery that’s helping to arrest the recent decline in visits from the public.” says Artgole.
 “If you’re going to deploy a commercial experience designed to be part of a customer journey, you need to allow the customer to naturally formulate an opinion.
 They need to be able to perceive the product with absolute clarity and react intuitively within the digital space.”

 How about VR for customer journey in retail?

-For instance, Alibaba’s Buy+, launched last month, is a virtual reality shopping programme, which allows users to choose clothes and accessories via the headset, assisted by a virtual shopping assistant.
-It will give Alibaba’s 400 million users access to a VR shopping experience with 3D renderings for hundreds of products, and will eventually allow retailers to create their own VR stores.
+For instance, Alibaba’s Buy+, is a virtual reality shopping program, which allows users to choose clothes and accessories via the headset, assisted by a virtual shopping assistant.
+It will give Alibaba’s 400 million users access to a VR shopping experience with 3D renderings for hundreds or thousands of products and will eventually allow retailers to create their own VR stores.

 VR allows retailers to showcase multiple products in a very cost-effective way – around 80% of the cost of building a traditional, brick-and-mortar showroom